 1. Overall Description:

 RAN2 had reached the agreement that “Keep the parameters sl-NrOfHARQ-Processes-r16 and sl-HARQ-ProcID-offset-r16 in TS 38.331.
 Remove directly the related Editor’s Note in SL-ConfiguredGrantConfig.
 How the two parameters are used is further discussed in MAC”.
-RAN2 would like to enquire RAN1 whether the IIOT equation for HARQ process ID calculation, in the case of multiple configured grant, can be used for NR SL:
+RAN2 would like to enquire RAN1 whether the IIoT equation for HARQ process ID calculation, in the case of multiple configured grant, can be used for NR SL:

 HARQ Process ID = [floor (CURRENT_slot / periodicity)] modulo nrofHARQ-Processes + harq-ProcID-Offset

-Regarding the parameters sl-MinMCS-PSSCH and sl-MaxMCS-PSSCH included in sl-ScheduledConfig in TS 38.331, V16.0.0 (corresponding to minMcs-Mode1 and maxMcs-Mode1 in R1-2001478), RAN2 made the assumption that “only one MCS range is configured applying to both dynamic grant and configured grant type 1/2; no configured grant type 1/2 specific MCS range is further needed”.
+Regarding the parameters sl-MinMCS-PSSCH and sl-MaxMCS-PSSCH included in sl-ScheduledConfig in TS 38.331, V16.0.0 (corresponding to minMcs-Mode1 and maxMcs-Mode1 in R1-2001478), RAN2 made the working assumption that “only one MCS range is configured applying to both dynamic grant and configured grant type 1/2; no configured grant type 1/2 specific MCS range is further needed”.

 Regarding the parameter sl-PSFCH-RB-Set in TS 38.331, V16.0,0 (corresponding to rbSetPSFCH in R1-2001478), RAN2 agreed that “The leftmost bit indicated by the bitmap refers to the lowest RB index in the resource pool.” which is to be captured in the field description of sl-PSFCH-RB-Set.